Clinical Tools and Peer-Reviewed Publications

 CATT is free, accessible and regularly updated with evidence-based information and resources.
 Each toolkit includes a self-paced learning module as well as tailored resources relevant to the specific audience.

-Sport Concussion Assessment Tool - 5th edition (SCAT5)
+Sport Concussion Assessment Tool - 6th edition (SCAT6)

-This paper presents the Sport Concussion Assessment Tool 5th Edition (SCAT5), which is the most recent revision of a sport concussion evaluation tool for use by healthcare professionals in the acute evaluation of suspected concussion.
-The revision of the SCAT3 (first published in 2013) culminated in the SCAT5.
-The revision was based on a systematic review and synthesis of current research, public input and expert panel review as part of the 5th International Consensus Conference on Concussion in Sport held in Berlin in 2016.
-The SCAT5 is intended for use in those who are 13 years of age or older.
-The Child SCAT5 is a tool for those aged 5–12 years, which is discussed elsewhere.
+This paper presents the Sport Concussion Assessment Tool 6th Edition (SCAT6), which is the most recent revision of a sport concussion evaluation tool for use by healthcare professionals in the acute evaluation of suspected concussion.
+The revision was based on a systematic review and synthesis of current research, public input and expert panel review as part of the 6th International Conference on Concussion in Sport held in Amsterdam in 2022.
+The SCAT6 is intended for use in those who are 13 years of age or older.
+The Child SCAT6 is a tool for those aged 5–12 years, which is discussed elsewhere.

-Child Sport Concussion Assessment Tool - 5th edition (child SCAT5)
+Child Sport Concussion Assessment Tool - 6th edition (child SCAT6)

-The Child Sport Concussion Assessment Tool 5th Edition (Child SCAT5) is the most recent version of this tool.
+The Child Sport Concussion Assessment Tool 6th Edition (Child SCAT6) is the most recent version of this tool.
 The Sport Concussion Assessment Tool was introduced in 2004, following the 2nd International Conference on Concussion in Sport in Prague, Czech Republic.
-Following the 4th International Consensus Conference, held in Zurich, Switzerland, in 2012, the SCAT 3rd edition (Child SCAT3) was developed for children aged between 5 and12 years.
-Research to date was reviewed and synthesised for the 5th International Consensus Conference on Concussion in Sport in Berlin, Germany, leading to the current revision of the test, the Child SCAT5.
-This article describes the development of the Child SCAT5.
+Following the 4th International Consensus Conference, held in Zurich, Switzerland, in 2012, the SCAT 3rd edition (Child SCAT3) was developed for children aged between 5 and 12 years.
+Research to date was reviewed and synthesized for the 6th International Conference on Concussion in Sport in Amsterdam, leading to the current revision of the test, the Child SCAT6.

 CONCUSSION AWARENESS TRAINING TOOL - RETURN TO SPORT